vincelee888/ourcastlefield/site/content/action-groups/spirit-of-place.md

     structures, waterways and stories.

-    **If you would like to join this, or any of our actions groups, please email us at info@ourcastlefield.co.uk**
+    **If you would like to join this or any of our actions groups, please email us at info@ourcastlefield.co.uk**